 Prepare your ride

-Those who will ride PBP for the first could fin interest with the advise of a chilian randonneur, Juan Salinas.
+Those who will ride PBP for the first time could find interest with the advice of a chilian randonneur, Juan Salinas.

-He rode two time the Paris-Brest-Paris Randonneur.
+He rode twice the Paris-Brest-Paris Randonneur.
 His vision can help you to better prepare yourself.

 Before the start, you should make a full check of your bike.
 The organizers will ask you to undergo a bike check, especially for lights, but it is necessary to check everything.